Acrome-Robotics/Actuator-Python/README.md

       `index` argument is the protocol index of the potantiometer module.

 #### RGB Led Module
-The setRGB() method is used to control an RGB (Red, Green, Blue) LED module by specifying the intensity or color values for each of the RGB components.
+The setRGB() method is used to control an RGB Led module by specifying the intensity or color values for each of the RGB components.

   - ####  `set_rgb(self, id: int, index: Index, color: Colors):`